Banhine National Park

 Imagine thousands of African birds on a plain of crystal lakes

 The 700 000 ha Banhine National Park is situated in central southern Mozambique, midway between Pafuri in the west and Vilanculos in the east.
-The Park features extensive plains and flood areas, which form crystal clear lagoons that is an an important passage point for migratory birds that flock there in enmass during the rainy season.
+The Park features extensive flood plains which form crystal clear lagoons.
+It is an important passage point for migratory birds that flock there during the rainy season.

 Banhine is a critically important component of the Great Limpopo Transfrontier Conservation Area as it lies within the wildlife corridor between the Zinave and Limpopo National Parks.